mehulagg/gitlab/doc/administration/geo/replication/remove_geo_node.md

    sudo rpm --erase gitlab-ee
    ```

-Once GitLab has been uninstalled from the **secondary** node, the replication slot must be dropped from the **primary** node's database as follows:
+Once GitLab has been uninstalled from the **secondary** site's node(s), the replication slot must be dropped from the **primary** site's database as follows:

-1. On the **primary** node, start a PostgreSQL console session:
+1. On the **primary** site's database node, start a PostgreSQL console session:

    ```shell
    sudo gitlab-psql